arlonproj/arlon/docs/baseclusters.md

 - To create a base cluster, a user first creates a single YAML file containing the desired Cluster API cluster and all related resources (e.g. MachineDeployments, etc...), using whatever tool the user chooses (e.g. `clusterctl generate cluster`).
 The user is responsible for the correctness of the file and resources within.
 Arlon will not check for errors.
+For example, the specified Kubernetes version must be supported by the Cluster API providers currently installed in the management cluster.
+If it isn't, resulting clusters will fail and enter a perpetual OutOfSync state.
 - The user then commits and pushes the manifest file to a dedicated directory in a git repository.
 The name of the cluster resource does not matter, it will be used as a suffix during workload cluster creation.
 The directory should be unique to the file, and not contain any other files.